Fer-Jg/TownyAdvanced-Spanish/Default-Config.yml.md

     # The time each "day", when taxes will be collected.
     # MUST be less than day_interval.
 Default is 12h (midday).
     new_day_time: 12h
+    # Whether towns with no claimed townblocks should be deleted when the new day is run.
+    delete_0_plot_towns: 'false'

   # Lots of messages to tell you what's going on in the server with time taken for events.
   debug_mode: 'false'